Karabar

 In terms of cultural diversity, Karabar records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Karabar had a higher than average cultural diversity, with 18.5% of its population born overseas and 15.4% speaking a language other than English at home.
-Christianity was the predominant religion in Karabar, accounting for 57.0% of its population, slightly higher than the Rest of NSW's 55.9%.
-The top three ancestral groups were Australian (27.7%), English (23.6%), and Irish (7.7%).
+Karabar's population showed high cultural diversity, with 18.5% born overseas and 15.4% speaking a language other than English at home.
+Christianity was the predominant religion in Karabar, accounting for 57.0%, slightly higher than Regional NSW's average of 55.9%.
+The top three ancestry groups were Australian (27.7%), English (23.6%), and Irish (7.7%).

 Frequently Asked Questions - Diversity